MarcTM/TradingApp/README.md

 # Trading App
-This is a simple trading app done during the Capgemini .NET Bootcamp.
-The project consists in a trading app, so a logged user can add Stocks to his wallet.
-The stocks were given by an external api, Alphavantage, and then introduced in our database as the app starts.
-Even though the application does almost nothing, during the course, we have been trying to implement most of the things we have been learning in this app, like Design Patterns, SOLID Principles, etc.
+This is a simple trading application done during the Capgemini .NET Bootcamp.
+The project consists in a trading app, so a user can add Stocks to his wallet.
+The stocks were given by an external api, Alphavantage, and then introduced in my database every time the app starts, to ensure new stocks introduced in their api are introduced in my database too.
+Even though the application does almost nothing, I have been trying to implement most of the things we have been learning in this app, like Design Patterns, SOLID Principles, etc, so this is the important part of this project.

 ## ASP.Net Core Web Api
 This is the Api (backend).
 It is done with DDD Architecture. <br>